 About These Photos…

 This website concentrates primarily on my New York based landscape & nature photography.
-However, I’ve also included aspects of other photo projects.
+However, I’ve also included examples from other photo projects.
 Below are brief descriptions of these projects.
 For a more detailed description, click the “Photo Notes” tab on the homepage.

-The Early Street Photography gallery goes back to my photographic origins.
+Street Photography: 1980's - 1990's goes back to my photographic origins.
 My love of photography was inspired by the great street photographers of the mid-20th Century.
-Starting in Pittsburgh, with stops in London and Berlin, and ending in New York City, these photographs are examples of the street photography I did from the late-1970’s through the early-1990’s.
+Starting in Pittsburgh, with stops in London, Berlin and ending in New York City, these photographs are examples of the street photography I did from the late-1970’s through the early-1990’s.

-Thank you for taking the times to view my photography.
+Thank you for taking the time to view my photographs,